Ppkhanh/The-Kaufland-project/README.md

 # Loyalty Points Kaufland App

-This repository will contain our Capstone Project with Kaufland, the Loyalty Points for the Kuafland App!
+This repository will contain our Capstone Project with Kaufland, the Loyalty Points for the Kaufland App!
 We are starting with our Product Backlog

 ## Flowchart